A 59 euro case for the other Italy.

 Who it is for

 Anyone with five days, a backpack and a tolerance for trains that stop everywhere.
-Anyone arriving at FCO and reluctant to commit immediately to a single city.
-Anyone who has done Rome, Florence and Venice on previous trips and is looking for the next layer down.
+Travellers landing at FCO who would rather not commit straight away to a single city.
+People who did Rome, Florence and Venice on earlier trips and want the next layer down.

-Not for anyone in a hurry.
-Not for anyone who specifically wants Cinque Terre, Milan or the Dolomites.
+Not for anyone in a hurry, and not the right tool if the trip is specifically about Cinque Terre, Milan or the Dolomites.

 The route we built